goldbergyoni/nodebestpractices/sections/security/non-root-user.md

 ### What other bloggers say
 From the Repository docker-node by [eyalzek](https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md#non-root-user):
 > By default, Docker runs container as root which inside of the container can pose as a security issue.
 You would want to run the container as an unprivileged user wherever possible.
 The node images provide the node user for such purpose.
-The Docker Image can then be run with the node user in the following way:
+The Docker Image can then be run with the node user in the following way: "-u 'node'"

--u "node"

 <br/>
 From the blog Don't run Node.js as root by [Olivier Lalonde](http://syskall.com/dont-run-node-dot-js-as-root/):